sympy/sympy/doc/src/guides/custom-functions.md

 Versine is an example of a simple function defined for all complex numbers.
-The mathematical definition is simple, which makes it straightforward to define all the above methods on it.
+The mathematical definition is simple, which makes it straightforward to define all the above methods on it (in most cases we can just reuse the existing SymPy logic defined on `1 - cos(x)`).

 #### Definition